zibann/quepid/README.md

 #### 1. Prerequisites

 Make sure you have installed Docker.
-Go here https://www.docker.com/community-edition#/download for installation instructions.
+Go to https://www.docker.com/community-edition#/download for installation instructions.
 And the Docker app is launched.

 To install using brew follow these steps: